 Lately I’ve been thinking about small beginnings, and I’m growing more comfortable with them.
 See, I have these desires to be complete and perfect.
 And though I know their shadowy sides, I do not necessarily think they are bad desires.
 In one respect I think they can even be quite holy: true desires for a true home.
 It’s just that they take time to develop.

-I’m presently training as a chaplain at a local hospital.
-When I first started work, I wanted to know all that I needed to know.
+When I first started training as a chaplain at a local hospital, I wanted to know all that I needed to know.
 I wanted to have the answers to any and every question.
 And I put so much pressure on myself to instantly know everything about my job without going through the learning process.

 One of my colleagues reminded me that I was still in this learning process, and essentially said to me, “We [the staff chaplains] don’t expect you to have it all right, Jeff.
 Remember that you’re still learning–and besides, mistakes are okay.”